aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-### Belongs To
+### Belongs to

 You can make a connection bi-directional by adding a many-to-one connection to types that already have a one-to-many connection.
-In this case we add a connection from Comment to Post since each comment belongs to a post:
+In this case you add a connection from Comment to Post since each comment belongs to a post:

 ```graphql
 type Post @model {